juremaj/track2p/README.md

 conda install conda-forge::jupyterlab
 ```

+# Platform specific issues/requirements:
+MacOS Sonoma: You might need to have xcode enabled during installation.
+If you run into `xcrun: error: invalid active developer path .../.../... , missing xcrun at .../.../... ` then enable xcode by running: `xcode-select --install
+`

+Linux Ubuntu: (not tested yet)

+Windows: (not tested yet)

 ## Setting up track2p

 For now track2p can only be installed from source via GitHub (TODO: make pip-installable)